HomeDirectoriesHow to Improve Local SEO with Listings?

 Law FirmLaw FirmDivorce Lawyer, Employment Attorneylegal advice, free consultation, no win no fee

-Service descriptions offer prime keyword opportunity without seeming spammy.
+Service descriptions give you a good spot for keywords without seeming spammy.
 Each service should include natural variations of how customers might search.
 “Blocked drain repair” could also mention “drain unblocking,” “clear blocked pipes,” and “emergency drainage solutions.”
 Think like your customers, not like an SEO expert.

 Myth: “Using competitor names in your listing helps you rank for their searches.”